joel16/3DS-Recovery-Tool/README.md

 A tool for restoring and backing-up unique data on the Nintendo 3DS

 # Features:
-- Back up LocalFriendCodeSeed_B, SecureInfo, movable.sed, HWCAL0.dat and HWCAL1.dat.
+- Back up LocalFriendCodeSeed, SecureInfo, movable.sed, HWCAL0.dat and HWCAL1.dat.
 - Restore LocalFriendCodeSeed and SecureInfo from memory.
 - Verify LocalFriendCodeSeed and SecureInfo.
-- Wipe temporary titles, expired titles, TWL titles, config and parental controls.
+- Wipe temporary titles, expired titles, TWL titles, config, parental controls and CTRNAND.
+- Format (delete) SMDC root and NAND ext savedata.

 # Credits:
 - preetisketch - for the banner and the toggle buttons.